Paula Lynn Cao Hok

-Paula Lynn Cao Hok (née Obañana; born March 19, 1985) is a Filipino-American badminton player who was originally from Dumaguete, Philippines.
+Paula Lynn Cao Hok (née Obañana; born March 19, 1985) is a Filipino-born badminton player who competes internationally for the United States.
 In 2015, she won the women's doubles gold medals at the Pan American Games in Toronto, Canada partnered with Eva Lee.
 In 2016, she competed at the Summer Olympics in Rio de Janeiro, Brazil.

 Personal life

-Obañana, started training at the age of 10 during her elementary years at the Silliman University Elementary School.
-She later joined the High School Badminton Varsity Team at Silliman University and was subsequently awarded "Athlete of the Year", "Most Outstanding Athlete of the Year", and "Most Valuable Player".
-After graduating from high school she was recruited on a scholarship at the De La Salle University in Manila, Philippines where she eventually obtained her bachelor's degree.
-She left the Philippines in 2006, where her mother Nenita had been recruited to work as a nurse in Minnesota.
-Obañana officially became a U.S. citizen in May 2011.
+Paula Lynn Obañana was born in Dumaguete, Philippines and started training at the age of 10 during her elementary years at the Silliman University Elementary School.
+She joined the high school badminton Varsity Team at Silliman University and was subsequently awarded "Athlete of the Year", "Most Outstanding Athlete of the Year", and "Most Valuable Player".
+After graduating from high school she was recruited on a scholarship to De La Salle University in Manila where she obtained her bachelor's degree.

+Obañana left the Philippines in 2006 for the United States, where her mother Nenita had been recruited to work as a nurse in Minnesota.
+She became a U.S. citizen in May 2011.